 Apart from the general FAQ, there are obviously also the financial questions and the specific terms and conditions that you sign when we start a project together.

-A quote cannot really be generalized and will always depends heavily on the project specifications – what kind of logo, how many branding elements you need, how many languages, sections etc etc (and yes, we drop our prices for a nice project like a useful NGO and if there is the time to do it).
+A quote cannot really be generalized and will always depend on the project specifications – what kind of logo, how many branding elements you need, how many languages, sections etc etc (and yes, we drop our prices for a nice project like a useful NGO and if there is the time to do it).
 However, the global terms and conditions are for all the same.
 Have a peek before you sign: